-We are committed to providing our students in Years 7 to 13 a comprehensive, impartial programme of careers education, information, advice and guidance (CEIAG) and work related learning.
+We are committed to providing our pupils in Years 7 to 11 and the Sixth Form a comprehensive programme of careers education, information, advice and guidance and work related learning.
 This is called our Future Horizons Programme.

-All students take part in a careers programme that:
+All pupils take part in a careers programme that:

 The 2017 Government Careers Strategy outlined plans to roll out 20 Careers Hubs across the country after a successful pilot scheme in the North East.
 We were delighted to be included in the South West of England Careers Hub bid in July 2018 which was approved.

 The Careers Hub consists of 25 local schools and colleges working together with universities, training providers, employers and career professionals to improve careers education for young people in the region.

-To empower schools & colleges to improve outcomes for their students through the Gatsby Benchmarks & strategic collaboration.
+To empower schools & colleges to improve outcomes for their pupils through the Gatsby Benchmarks & strategic collaboration.
 The hub will serve and support schools to achieve their own objectives as well as build a community of practice with a shared vision.

-We review our Careers Programme three times a year using the Careers & Enterprise Company’s Compass Tool – which is careers benchmark tool.
+We review our Careers Programme three times a year using the Careers & Enterprise Company’s Compass Tool – which is a careers benchmark tool.

-Compass is a free resource for schools and colleges in England that quickly and easily helps to evaluate our careers activity against the eight benchmarks of best practice – known as the Gatsby Benchmarks, these are list below:
+Compass is a free resource for schools and colleges in England that quickly and easily helps to evaluate our careers activity against the eight benchmarks of best practice – known as the Gatsby Benchmarks, these are listed below:

 The tool was built in partnership with the Gatsby Charitable Foundation, to help us discover our strengths and find areas for improvement.
 We review these regularly to ensure we provide the best programme we can.

 We work closely with parents/carers to support their child/children to make informed career choices.
-Parents and carers are encouraged to attend the careers events and options evenings.
+Parents and carers are encouraged to attend the careers events, information evenings and options evenings.

 Parents/carers are always welcome to contact Mrs Pascoe at email@example.com to seek advice and ask any questions you might have regarding careers pathways.